honeybadger26/ts/README.md

     5. Make the user confirm their entry (date + all items /w hours) & option to 'Save' & option to 'Back' / 'Amend' (Take back to Step 4, retain the data initially entered etc.)
 - Be able to sign out of whiteboard
 - Notes for a CR
+- Ability to hide/unhide UI tooltips
+- Allow program to take parameters (which in turn allows for desktop shortcuts)
+- Add 'open in JIRA' shortcut